-Collaborative Ph.D. in Construction Engineering and Management About the Program
+Collaborative Ph.D. in Civil & Environmental Engineering with a focus in Construction Engineering Management About the Program

-This Ph.D. program in Civil and Environmental Engineering with a focus on Construction Engineering and Management is a collaborative effort between the departments and CEE and CM faculty at CSU.
+This Ph.D. program in Civil and Environmental Engineering with a focus in Construction Engineering and Management is a collaborative effort between the departments and CEE and CM faculty at CSU.

 Faculty members in both departments pursue applied research opportunities by maintaining a close association with the needs of the regional, national, and global Architecture/Engineering/Construction industry.
 In pursuing this applied research, the faculty has identified three core research alliance areas that span research, teaching, and outreach activities and provide a common ground for interaction between faculty and students.
 As the demands of the industry change over time, these research alliance areas may evolve and additional areas may be established.

 - Sustainability (e.g., energy-efficient buildings, sustainable development and construction, social sustainability, life cycle assessment)